GSA/digitalgov.gov/content/post/2015-06-12-digitalgov-citizen-services-summit-reflections-from-our-livestream-host-and-full-recording-now-available.md

 date: 2015-06-12 1:30:22 -0400
 title: 'DigitalGov Citizen Services Summit\: Reflections from Our Livestream Host, and Full Recording Now Available!'
 summary: 'The second annual DigitalGov Citizen Services Summit&nbsp;was held at GSA headquarters in Washington, DC on May 21.
-This year’sSummit sold out early to in person attendees, attracted nearly 1,200 folks to sign up, and for the first time a live stream was offered for online viewers across the country.
+This year’s Summit sold out early to in person attendees, attracted nearly 1,200 folks to sign up, and for the first time a live stream was offered for online viewers across the country.
 I was honored to serve'
 authors: [bernetta-reese]
 categories:
   - Our Work